reismatheus97/log-analysis-project/README.md

 3. On which days did more than 1% of requests lead to errors?

 # Requirements
-The project inside a virtual machine provided by [VirtualBox](https://www.virtualbox.org/) and managed by [Vagrant](https://www.vagrantup.com/)
+The project will run inside a virtual machine provided by [VirtualBox](https://www.virtualbox.org/) and managed by [Vagrant](https://www.vagrantup.com/)

 The ```Vagrantfile``` will be used to set the VM configuration. \
 With the VM built with this file and running up, we are ready to go.